benjamin-hodgson/Contexts/README.md

 If a _package_ has the words 'test' or 'spec' in its name, Contexts will import it, and scan the package's contents for modules and subfolders matching this pattern.

 If a class has 'spec' or 'when' in the name, Contexts will treat it as a test case.
+Test classes can inherit from `object` - there's no need to subclass `TestCase` for Contexts to pick up your tests.

 ### Defining test classes
 Contexts will instantiate and run each test class once, following the